numerous-com/numerous-apps/docs/README.md

 This framework is for teams who want to build fantastic apps with a modular approach and a powerful Python backend.
 It is for apps exposing functionality built using Python requiring a reactive UI tightly integrated with the backend.

+If you are:

+- Using standard development tools and languages.
+- Seeking to have full control over the layout, components and styling for your apps.
+- OK with a bit of boilerplate to keep your code clean and organized.
+- Creating a library of your own AnyWidgets that you can use in other Python app frameworks or React apps.

+This framework is for you.

 Our framework emphasizes modularity, allowing for easy separation of concerns.
 While we acknowledge that the boilerplate introduced to separate business logic from presentation is a trade-off, we strive to make it as easy as possible to use.

 ---